Careers

 PROGRAM HIGHLIGHTS

-• Flexible scheduling for paid part-time participation during the summer (20-30 hours per week)
+- Flexible scheduling for paid, part-time participation during the summer (20 to 30 hours per week)

 PROGRAM QUALIFICATIONS

-• Ability to use a range of technology tools including but not limited to Microsoft Office Suite
+- Ability to use a range of technology tools, including Microsoft Office

 Administration